ing-bank/baker/docs/migration_guid.md

 `com.ing.baker.recipe.javadsl.Ingredient` was removed.

 This was a tagging interface that was not used in the project.

-It served no purpose.
+You can remove all references to this interface in your project.

+One thing to note is that `Ingredient` extended from `java.io.Serializable`.

+If you depended on this behaviour just replace `Ingredient` by `java.io.Serializable`.

 ## @ProvidesIngredient removed